Cardinals vs. Tigers Player Props Betting Odds

 Vierling Stats

-- Matt Vierling has 25 hits with six doubles, two home runs and six walks.
+- Matt Vierling has put up 26 hits with six doubles, two home runs and seven walks.
 He has driven in 10 runs with four stolen bases.

 Vierling Recent Games